JamesMadamba/PowerBI-FinancialAnalytics/README.md

 Insights:
 1.)
-The Government is where we generated over 80% of out profit 2.)
+The Government is where we generated over 80% of our profit 2.)
 September through December is where most of our sales happen.
 3.)
 Paseo is our most popular product.
 4.)
 France is our most profitable country.